datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/virustotal-api.md

 The following queries are intended to help you get started, and make life simpler querying within your API.

-For the following examples, suppose that my Datadog data source was called `mydatadog` and I want to query an endpoint.
-The endpoint goes after the Datadog data source name:
+For the following examples, suppose that my VirusTotal data source was called `myvirustotalapi` and I want to query an endpoint.
+The endpoint goes after the VirusTotal data source name:

 !!! example "FROM Clause"

     ```sql
-    FROM `mydatadog`.`<ENDPOINT>`
+    FROM `myvirustotalapi`.`<ENDPOINT>`
     ```

-### Get Synthetics Endpoint
+### Get Collection Endpoint

-Get the list of all Synthetic tests.
-This endpoint requires the Datadog `synthetics_read` authorization scope.
+Get an object from a collection.

 ```sql
 SELECT * FROM `myvirustotalapi`.`collections`